-For documents that are recommended for acceptance, a formal report will be made to the IAIA Board of Directors, who are the final decision-makers for granting endorsement.
+For documents or electronic resources that are recommended for acceptance, a formal report will be made by the IAIA Executive Director to the IAIA Board of Directors who are the final decision makers for granting endorsement.
 The Board will review the evaluation and decide whether or not it agrees with the recommendation, bearing in mind any potential risk to IAIA's reputation or finances from the endorsement.